franc6/snips-hassio-addon/snips-base/Add-onConfiguration.md

 |[snips_extras](#snips_extras)|See [snips_extras](#snips_extras)||
 |[tts](#tts-options)||See [TTS Options](#tts-options).|

+Please note you must restart the add-on for changes to this configuration to take affect.

 ## assistant
 The name of your snips assistant, in a .ZIP file.
 This should be a path relative to /share/snips.
 Note that if you use the Web UI to install your